Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Conclusion

 \section{Conclusion}

-In this work, we successfully developed and validated VQE-PDFT, a novel quantum-classical hybrid framework that integrates variational quantum eigensolver with multiconfiguration pair-density functional theory for strongly correlated electronic systems.
-Our approach employs quantum circuits for multiconfigurational wavefunction optimization while utilizing classical on-top density functionals for correlation energy calculation, achieving computational accuracy comparable to conventional MC-PDFT with significantly reduced quantum resource requirements.
+In this work, we developed and validated VQE-PDFT, a quantum-classical hybrid framework that integrates variational quantum eigensolver with multiconfiguration pair-density functional theory for strongly correlated electronic systems.
+In VQE-PDFT, the quantum circuit is used as a CASCI active-space solver to optimize the multiconfigurational wavefunction and to sample RDMs, while the total correlation energy is evaluated classically via the MC-PDFT on-top functional as a post-processing step.
+This strategy delivers accuracy comparable to conventional MC-PDFT on our benchmarks, while reducing quantum resource requirements (qubit count and circuit depth) relative to highly expressive VQE approaches that seek to capture full dynamic correlation variationally by enlarging the orbital space.

 Validation on the CT7/04 dataset demonstrated excellent agreement with reference calculations (MUE = 0.853 kcal/mol with respect to W-1 theory), confirming the method's reliability for multiconfigurational systems.
-We also extended this framework to biological applications by developing specialized hardware-efficient ansatz circuits optimized for NISQ device constraints, achieving circuit depths of 4-6 compared to 45 for ROUCCSD while maintaining high accuracy.
+We also extended this framework to a biological electron transfer application by developing specialized hardware-efficient ansatz circuits optimized for NISQ device constraints, achieving circuit depths of 4-6, compared to 35 for ROUCCSD while maintaining high accuracy.

-Our comprehensive application to electron transfer in the European robin cryptochrome ErCRY4 protein yielded transfer rates ($0.944 \times 10^{10} s^{-1}$ for HEA and $0.864 \times 10^{10} s^{-1}$ for ROUCCSD) that aligned well with experimental ultrafast spectroscopy measurements ($0.709 \times 10^{10} s^{-1}$), validating our quantum-classical approach for complex biological environments.
-Critically, we demonstrated the first successful calculation of biological electron transfer rates on real quantum hardware, obtaining reliable results ($2.62 \times 10^8 s^{-1}$) that compare favorably with noiseless simulations despite inherent quantum noise.
+Our comprehensive application to electron transfer in the European robin cryptochrome ErCRY4 protein yielded transfer rates ($0.944 \times 10^{10} s^{-1}$ for HEA and $0.864 \times 10^{10} s^{-1}$ for ROUCCSD) that aligned well with experimental ultrafast spectroscopy measurements ($0.709 \times 10^{10} s^{-1}$), validating our quantum-classical approach for this complex biological environment.
+Finally, as a proof-of-concept hardware validation within this quantum–classical multiscale framework, we executed the reduced-density-matrix measurements for a single ErCRY4 protein conformation on a 13-qubit superconducting device and obtained an estimated electron transfer rate ($2.62 \times 10^8\ \mathrm{s^{-1}}$) that aligned well with noiseless simulations, even in the presence of hardware noise.